slipstream/SlipStreamDocumentation/docs/administrator_guide/prerequisites.rst

 ---------------------

 The hardware requirements of SlipStream are modest.
 Any modern, multicore, server-class machine should run the server without problems.
-At least 2 gigabytes of RAM should be dedicated to the Java Virtual Machine (JVM) running the service.
-Similarly 10-20 GB of disk space should be sufficient for initial use.
+At least 2 gigabytes of RAM should be dedicated to the Java Virtual Machines (JVMs) running the services; consequently, the physical machine should have 4 or more GB of RAM.
+Similarly, 20-50 GB of disk space should be sufficient for initial use.

 As with any service, the resource requirements for the server will increase with the number of users and with the number of system